-WHEREAS, as a public board of education, the Fremont City School District Board of Education may hold an executive session only after a majority of a quorum (or, in the case of item O, below, a unanimous quorum) of this board determines by a roll call vote to hold such a session and only at a regular or special meeting for the sole purpose of the consideration of any of the following matters:

-- A. To consider the appointment of a public employee or official. - B. To consider the employment of a public employee or official. - C. To consider the dismissal of a public employee or official. - D. To consider the discipline of a public employee or official. - E. To consider the promotion of a public employee or official. - F. To consider the demotion of a public employee or official. - G. To consider the compensation of a public employee or official. - H. To consider the investigation of charges or complaints against a public employee, official, licensee, or student. - I. To consider the purchase of property for public purposes. - J. To consider the sale of property at competitive bidding. - K. To confer with an attorney for the Board concerning disputes involving the Board that are the subject of pending or imminent court action. - L. To prepare for, conduct, and/or review negotiations or bargaining sessions with public employees concerning their compensation or other terms and conditions of their employment. - M. To consider matters required to be kept confidential by federal law or regulations or state statutes. - N. To discuss details relative to the security arrangements and emergency response protocols for the Board. - O. To discuss confidential information related to an application for economic development assistance, or negotiations with other political subdivisions related to the application, as executive session is necessary to protect interests of the applicant or related expenditure of public funds.
+WHEREAS, as a public board of education, the Fremont City School District Board of a unanimo may hold an executive session only after a majority of a quorum (or, in the case of item O, below us quorum) of this board determines by a roll call vote to hold such a session and only at a regular meeting for the sole purpose of the consideration of any of the following matters: A. To consider the appointment of a public employee or official.
+B. To consider the employment of a public employee or official.
+C. To consider the dismissal of a public employee or official.
+D. To consider the discipline of a public employee or official.
+E. To consider the promotion of a public employee or official.
+F. To consider the demotion of a public employee or official.
+G. To consider the compensation of a public employee or official. Н. To consider the investigation of charges or complaints against a public employee, official, licensee, or student.
+I. To consider the purchase of property for public purposes.
+J. To consider the sale of property at competitive bidding.
+K. To confer with an attorney for the Board concerning disputes involving the Board that are the subject of pending or imminent court action.
+L. To prepare for, conduct, and/or review negotiations or bargaining sessions with public employees concerning their compensation or other terms and conditions of their employment.
+M. To consider matters required to be kept confidential by federal law or regulations or state statutes.
+N. To discuss details relative to the security arrangements and emergency response protocols for the Board. О. To discuss confidential information related to an application for economic development assistance, or negotiations with other political subdivisions related to the application, as executive session is necessary to protect interests of the applicant or related expenditure of public funds.
 (Unanimous vote required.)

-• '

-NOW, TH EREFORE, BE E IT RESOL VED that the Fre emont City Schoo l District Board

-of Education above. on-does hereby decl are its intention to hold an ex xecutive session of on items as listed
+NOW, THEREFORE, BE IT RESOLVED that the Fremont City School District Board of Education-does hereby declare its intention to hold an executive session on items as listed above.
+App Disa Ms. Garza Mr. Gorobetz Ms. Laird Mr. Price Mrs. Rhea Other

-above.
-App

-Ms. Garza Mr. Gorob etz Ms. Laird Disa

-Mı r.
-Price Mrs. Rhea Other